selfrefactor/niketa-theme/README.md

 ## Naming conventions

-I admit the name of the themes seems dubious.
-My theory is that I just replace foo, bar, baz with their equally irrelevant substitutes.
+I admit the naming of the themes seems dubious.
+I just replaced foo, bar, baz with their equally irrelevant substitutes.

 ```
 group themes by background: